Ariana Grande Not Amused By Pete Davidson's

 this has been v tough & conflicting on my heart. he uses comedy to help ppl feel better ab how f-ed up things in this world are. we all deal w trauma differently.
 I of course didn’t find it funny. it was months ago & his intention wasn’t/ is never malicious but it was unfortunate— Ariana Grande (@ArianaGrande) July 5, 2018

-Davidson's own father was killed in the terrorist attack in New York City on September 11, 2001, something he is open about in his own comedy.
-Grande reportedly got a tattoo in honor of Davidson's dad, which matches Davidson's own tat.
+Davidson's own father was killed in the terrorist attack in New York City on 11th September 2001, something he is open about in his own comedy.
+Grande reportedly got a tattoo in honour of Davidson's dad, which matches Davidson's own tat.

 "From the day we started putting the Dangerous Woman Tour together, I said that this show, more than anything else, was intended to be a safe space for my fans.
 A place for them to escape, to celebrate, to heal, to feel safe and be themselves.
 [The victims] will be on my mind and in my heart everyday, and I will think of them with everything I do for the rest of my life."